LottieFiles/lottie-react/README.md

 ### Player component

-Add the element `Player` and set the `src` property to a URL pointing to a valid Lottie JSON.
+Add the element `Player` and set the `src` prop to a URL pointing to a valid Lottie JSON.

 ```javascript
 <Player